generic-matrix/BackendTakehomeChallenge/README.md

 ## The psuedocode based on SRS is given inside the API file

-# The Docker version has been hosten on to :
+# The Docker version has been hosted on to :

 https://backendservice-5nf433gcyq-uc.a.run.app